pragmatrix/Collections.Fluent/README.md

 	container.Children.Add(label);

 Well, you may think now that there are not so many fluent APIs available on .NET, and you are right.
-Specifically user interfaces are mostly set up by XAML and in code by assigning properties.
-And that's why I am trying to create an automatic fluent API generator, called [AutoFluent](https://github.com/pragmatrix/AutoFluent).
+Specifically user interfaces are mostly set up by XAML and by assigning properties in code.
+And that's why I am trying to create a [fluent API generator for C#](https://github.com/pragmatrix/AutoFluent).

+## Extension Methods

+*Collection.Fluent* implements the following extension methods:

+### Adding elements to a collection

+- `element.AddTo(collection)` adds the element to a collection and also returns it.
+- `element.RemoveFrom(collection)` removes the element from a collection and returns the element.
+- `element.IsIn(collection)` tests if the element is contained in the collection and returns a *bool*.

+### If the collection is a dictionary, i.e. supports a key / value pair

+- `element.AddTo(key, dictionary)` adds the element with the key to the dictionary.
+- `element.Set(key, dictionary)` sets a key / element in the dictionary and returns the element.
+- `key.RemoveKeyFrom(dictionary)` removes the key from the dictionary and returns the key.
+- `key.IsKeyIn(dictionary)` tests if a key is in the dictionary and returns a *bool*.

+### Additional overloads for dictionaries

+- `element.AddTo(Func<element, key>, dictionary)` adds the element with the key that is returned by the key generator to the collection and returns the element.
+- `element.RemoveFrom(Func<element, key>, dictionary)` removes the element with the key that is returned by the key generator from the dictionary and returns the element.
+- `element.IsIn(Func<element, key>, dictionary)` tests if the key that is returned by the key generator is in the dictionary and returns a *bool*.

+### For indexable collections, like a List, or an Array

+- `element.InsertIn(index, list)` inserts the element at the index in the list and returns the element.
+- `element.IndexIn(list)` returns the index of the element inside the list, or `-1` if it the element is not in the list.
+- `element.SetAt(index, list)` sets the element at the index in the list and returns the element.
+- `element.RemoveFromAt(index, list)` removes the element at the index from the list and returns the element.

+### Queues

+- `element.EnqueueIn(queue)` enqueues the element in the queue and returns the element.

+### Stacks

+- `element.PushIn(stack)` pushes the element on the stack and returns it.

-## Conventions
+## Conventions & Contribution

+The naming of the extension methods tries to adhere to the following rules:

+When a *bool* is returned, the method is prefixed by `Is`.
+When an index is returned, the method begins with `Index`.
+When an index is used to modify a collection, the method ends or contains an `At`.